iotshaman/shaman-website-compiler/README.md

 ### Configuring an Adapter

-In order to create queries in your file models, you will need to configure your data adapter.
+In order to use queries in your file models, you will need to configure your data adapter.
 The 'factory.json' file has an 'adapter' property that accepts the below interface:

 ```ts
 export interface IAdapterConfig {